Bone marrow and stem cell transplants for chronic myeloid leukaemia (CML)

 Many people find it hard to eat after such intensive treatment.
 This may be because your digestive system is very upset and sore after all your chemotherapy and radiotherapy.
 Or it may be because you have a very sore mouth.
 Your dietician may give you meals in a drink.

 If you have lost a lot of weight during treatment, your doctors may order liquid food that you have through your central line.
 This gives you all the calories you need while you recover.
 Your nurses will still encourage you to eat, so you can start getting back to normal.
 Once you are able to eat and drink again, you will slowly be able to replace the liquid feeds with normal meals.

-Doctors are investigating a new type of transplant that they hope will have less severe side effects.
-It is called a reduced intensity conditioning transplant (RIC) or a mini transplant.
+Mini transplants are also called a reduced intensity conditioning transplant (RIC).
 You have lower doses of chemotherapy, so the side effects are not as bad.
 This treatment may not kill all your bone marrow cells.
 If it doesn't, you have more infusions from your donor after your transplant.
 This is called donor lymphocyte infusion.
 There is more about mini transplant on the page about CML research.

 There is general information about bone marrow and stem cell transplants in the cancer treatment section, including detailed information about the side effects.
 You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
 The lines are open from 9am to 5pm, Monday to Friday.
 They will be happy to help you.

 You can also get information and support from one of the chronic leukaemia organisations.
 They often have fact sheets and booklets they can send.